Comparing the Costs of Domestic, International and Foster Care Adoption

 Average Costs of Foster Care Adoption

-These figures are just a snapshot of the average costs of each type of adoption.
-It is important to continue your own research into each type of adoption, as well as into several adoption professionals within each type of adoption.
+These figures are just a snapshot of the average costs of adopting through each method.
+To determine which option is best for you and your family, continue your research into each type of adoption, as well as into several adoption professionals within each type of adoption.